paweljarosz/defarc/README.md

 	defarc.select_jumper_by_id("proper-id") -- will select and save inside DefArc module a jumper data for given id
 ```

-### .select_jumper_by_element_id(element_id)
+### select_jumper_by_element_id(element_id)
 Selects and saves a table with jumper data inside DefArc module.
 One need to provide a proper jumper element_id, otherwise it will save nil.

 * **PARAMETER:** `element_id` (string) - an element_id of a jumper from Arcweave JSON